EdsonMartinelli/Algorithms-C/README.md

 ./build.sh
 ```

-A output will be created in every algoritm folder containing:
+A output folder will be created in root with both folders below:

 - **bin** : Executables files directory;
 - **lib** : Static libraries directory;